 Peer Support Programs

+Peer support programs benefit employees, organisations and the peer-supporters.
 Peer supporters are carefully selected, trained and supervised coworkers, who can champion your workplace wellbeing initiatives, act as a ‘referral point’ and provide basic support and mental health first aid for peers.
 Peer support programs benefit employees, organisations and the peer-supporters.

 We have specialised experience in the design, delivery and quality management of peer support programs, including how to overcome the barriers to good peer support.

 Contact us for a free consultation about your current or proposed Peer Support Program.

 We currently run and support a number of peer support programs, including frontline workers, covering regional and metropolitan areas.
 We design programs with governance and quality measures.